 If you cancel your LV car insurance policy before it starts, you'll get a full refund with no charges.

-The same applies if you cancel after your 14-day cooling-off period: a £40 cancellation fee, plus a charge for the amount of time you’ve been insured.
+If you cancel after your 14-day cooling-off period: a £40 cancellation fee, plus a charge for the amount of time you've been insured.

 You'll also be charged if LV cancels your car insurance.